 Adelaide, Australia / 2013

-Too-Big FigureThe design is based on the idea of a ‘too-big’ figure, or a nested figure that exceeds its container resulting in strange consequences.
-The stepped, low-res inner figure penetrates the oblique surfaces of the diamond monolith to create unexpected jagged figures on the exterior and vast, hollow spaces produced on the ‘interior.’
-The actual enclosure of the building exists as all poché space; slicing the exterior mass, a second set of diamond cuts produce large areas of glazing to provide views and daylight for programs housed within.
+Too-Big FigureThe design is based on the idea of a nested figure that exceeds its container with strange consequences.
+The stepped, low-resolution inner figure penetrates the oblique surfaces of the diamond monolith to create unexpected jagged figures on the exterior and vast, hollow spaces within.
+The actual building enclosure is entirely poche; slicing the exterior mass, a second set of diamond cuts produces large areas of glazing to provide views and daylight for programs housed within.

 Location: Adelaide, Australia